Zemzemfiras1/Mastering_Linux_Tutorials/First tutorial/Tuto1:Directories and file creation.md

         mkdir Directory3 dir5

-4. *kudos*  your 4 directoris  were created successefully.  if you want to check and **prit out** just type ;
+4. *kudos*  your 4 directoris  were created successefully.  if you want to check and **print out** just type ;

         ls

-5. Oups! it looks messy while it is not well organized.
+5. Oups! it looks messy and not well organized.
 Just let us change some names ;

         mv dir1 Dir2